Legend-of-iPhoenix/Simple/CONTRIBUTING.md

 - Describe what it does (and optionally how it does what it does)
 - Be patient.
 We might want to check your changes to make sure they work as-hyped, and we might even add commits of our own to improve what you have.
 - It saves us a lot of time if you set up (free) github pages for your repository, and link it in your pull request.
-- We do not accept contributions that are inappropriate or give benefits to a  UniChat user.
-In the latter scenerio, please create an issue.
-- If your contribution is accepted, you will be granted the contributor title on UniChat.
-Please include your UniChat username in your pull request so I (_iPhoenix_) can grant you the title.
-</pre></body></html>